deanturpin/germs.dev/posts/build.md

 Do all your fixtures and fittings the same colour?
 If you go for brass taps, say, does everything else match: sockets, window handles, ceiling roses, plug holes, light switches?
+You will be surprised how many things are steel...

 Put the washing machine right next to the dryer.
 Think about which side your toilet roll holder will be on.
 An outside tap is really useful if you have a patio/garden.

 ## Building controls - signing off

-If building control have asked for a sound test you might need to get it done before the floor goes down.
+If building control have asked for a sound test you might need to get it done _before_ the floor goes down.
 If the pavement has been damaged during the build you may be asked to repair it.
 However, your normal builder might not be able to do it.

-Double the sounds insulation between floors.
+Double the sound insulation between floors.
 In fact, triple it!
 The acceptable minimum dictated by the sound test isn't acceptable for people, especially if there are kids running around upstairs.

 ## Finances

-Be very cautious about taking on extra debt before applying for a mortgage.
+Be cautious about taking on extra debt before applying for a mortgage.
 A credit card might get you through the build but a maxed credit card won't look good on your credit record.
-If possible borrow money from friends/family and zero those unsightly credit cards.
+If possible, borrow money from friends/family and zero those unsightly credit cards.

 Development loans: expect to pay 1% a month.